Skip to main content

 Abstract

-The potential death toll of worst-case extreme heat events is crucial for climate risk analysis and adaptation planning.
+The potential death toll of severe extreme heat events is crucial for climate risk analysis and adaptation planning but may not be captured by existing projections.
 We estimate this quantity for Europe using machine learning to calculate the intensity of historical heat waves if they occur at present or future global temperatures, combined with empirical exposure-response functions to quantify the resulting mortality.
 Each event is projected to generate tens of thousands of excess deaths.
-For example, if July 1994 or August 2003 meteorological conditions recur at the current global temperature anomaly of 1.5 °C, we project 14,000 or 17,300 excess deaths across Europe in a single week, respectively.
-At 3 °C, mortality rises to 26,800 or 31,500 per week.
-These death rates are comparable to peak COVID-19 mortality in Europe and are not substantially reduced by ongoing climate adaptation.
-Our results suggest that avoiding mass heat mortality in Europe will require significant and novel adaptation to heat.
+If August 2003 meteorological conditions recur at the current global temperature anomaly of 1.5 °C, we project 17,800 excess deaths across Europe in one week, rising to 32,000 at 3 °C. This mortality is comparable to peak COVID-19 mortality in Europe and is not substantially reduced by ongoing climate adaptation.
+Our results suggest that while mitigating further global warming can reduce heat mortality, mass mortality events remain plausible at near-future temperatures despite current adaptations to heat.

 DOI